SathyaBhat/sathyabh.at/content/2014-12-04-short-review-of-the-vu-40-40k16-led-tv.md

 ### Video quality

 I don't have a cable or a DTH connection, primarily because I use Chromecast to stream media from my Plex Media Server(on my desktop) over to the TV, and the quality has been pretty awesome.
 I did find the colours a bit over-saturated out-of-the-box, but toning it down from the menu helped that.
 Something I also noticed was visible backlight bleed, especially over the upper and lower left corners.
 Normally, it should be fine, but if you're watching a media which emphasizes on dark backgrounds with the lights off, this might be annoying.

-I've also been testing [Ogle][1](which uses Plex for their video delivery) and been generally very happy with the quality of the video - both from Ogle as well as the delivery from the TV.
-I'll write about Ogle some other day.

 ### Sound Quality